 An expansion of Dubai’s Al Maktoum International Airport has been delayed by a year until 2018, the airport’s operator said on Wednesday.

-Currently Dubai’s second largest airport, it is expected to become the world’s largest airport when the expansion is completed, with the capacity to handle 26 million passengers a year.
+Currently Dubai’s second largest airport, it is expected to become the world’s largest airport when the expansion is completed, with the capacity to handle 26 million passengers.

 Al Maktoum airport opened in 2013 and can currently handle about seven million passengers a year.
 Its expansion has been delayed due to the completion of construction and to allow time for trials and testing, a spokesman for Dubai Airports said.